What About Legalization?

 Consenting adults should not be arrested for their sexual choices, whether money is exchanged or not.
 Decriminalization, or the removal of criminal laws, is the optimal option to ensure health, safety, autonomy, and rights for all.

 Legalizing sex work would create a set of laws, codes, and regulations specific to the sex industry.
-People who buy or sell sex outside of these rules would be breaking the law and subject to arrest.
+With the legalization of prostitution, people who buy or sell sex outside of these rules would be breaking the law and subject to arrest.

 Decriminalizing sex work means that consenting adults who buy or sell sex are not committing a crime.
-There would, of course, still be laws against trafficking, rape, violence, and sex work involving minors.
+With the decriminalization of prostitution, there would, of course, still be laws against trafficking, rape, violence, and sex work involving minors.